BerryWorksSoftware/edireader/README.md

 ## Technical Notes

-* Pure Java.
-No dependency third-party libraries.
+* Pure Java, with no dependency on third-party libraries.
     - avoids dependency version issues
     - avoids licensing issues
     - compatible with a wide variety of Java platforms, including Android